 Here’re some ideas how to present Porter’s 5 forces in a creative way.
-You may also search for more detailed explanation of how to analyze the competitive environment in this article.
+You may also search for a more detailed explanation of how to analyze the competitive environment in this article.

 5. BCG Matrix – identifying customer segments

-BCG matrix is designed to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, to discontinue or develop products.
+BCG matrix is designed to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, discontinue or develop products.
 More ideas on how to present BCG matrix.

 Illustration of BCG Matrix by 2×2 diagram or puzzle shapes